Working with the Arranger

 You can create a new Section directly in the Song view.

-• A new empty Section is created after all existing Sections.
-You can then assign a Scene using your controller and software, refer to section: Assigning a Scene to a Section.
+A new empty Section is created after all existing Sections.
+You can then assign a Scene to it.
+Refer to Assigning a Scene to a Section for more information.

 Assigning a Scene to a Section

-To add a Scene to a Section on the timeline of the Arranger:
+To assign a Scene to a Section on the timeline of the Arranger:

-• Right-click ([Cmd] + click on macOS) a Section slot and select Append in the context menu, then for example, select Scene 2 from the submenu.
+Right-click ([Cmd] + click on macOS) a Section slot and choose Select from the context menu, and select the desired Scene from the submenu.

-The selected Scene is added to the Section.
+The selected Scene is assigned to the Section.

-By repeating this for each new Section, you can quickly add Scenes to the Arranger.
+By repeating this for each new Section, you can quickly add Scenes to the Arranger timeline.

 You can select the desired Section via the Section Manager or directly in the Song view.